If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Most people are likely familiar with honeybees, but perhaps not so much with leafcutter bees.
 Wild bees and other bees such as mason bees are also not a household name as their counterparts, the honeybees.
 And did you know there are about 25,000 different kinds of bees out there, out of which about 4,000 comprises wild bees, with about 400 of them not yet assigned any known names?
 Well, that is correct and it is apparent only honeybees are enjoying full glory when it comes to the recognition of bees for their pollination services.
 This is all happening at the expense of all these other kinds of bees.

 Leafcutter bees are among North America’s top pollinators and there has been an increased use of these pollinators in commercial farms such as blueberry and alfalfa plantations.
-In this article we dive deep into the world of leafcutter bees and will explain how to raise leafcutter bees.
+In this article, we dive deep into the world of leafcutter bees and will explain how to raise them.

 About Leafcutter Bees

-Leafcutter bees are stout-bodied, medium-sized and black bees whose size range between 5mm to 24mm.
+Leafcutter bees are stout-bodied, medium-sized black bees whose sizes range between 5mm to 24mm.
 They are found throughout the world and are a common sight in North America.
 In total, there are 63 different species of leafcutter bees in the Americas.

-Leafcutter bees utilize broad leaf deciduous plants when constructing their nests.
+Leafcutter bees utilize broad-leaf deciduous plants when constructing their nests.
 Some of its species will even use plant resin and petals when making their nests.
-You can find some circular leafcutter bee cuts on leaves of plants such as bougainvillea, roses, redbud, azaleas, and ash.
+You can find some circular leafcutter bee cuts on the leaves of plants such as bougainvillaea, roses, redbud, azaleas, and ash.
 They tend to prefer smooth and thin leaves.

 Leafcutter bees pollinate many wildflowers and are generalists pollinators.
 They will pollinate most vegetables and fruits and can serve well in most commercial farms that require pollination services.
 Some of the crops and fruits pollinated by leafcutter bees include alfalfa, blueberries, carrots, and onions.

 Just like honeybees and other types of bees, the leafcutter bee has its share of enemies.
 Beetles, parasitic wasps, and flies target leafcutter bees.
-Ants will also attack leafcutter bees.
+Ants will also attack them.

 Leafcutter Bee Cocoon Incubation